The Crime and Punishment of Animal Abuse

 The message has to be sent out across the nation and the world that the abuse, torture and killing of animals is morally wrong and will not be tolerated or taken lightly.
 People worldwide need to discover and understand their very close connection to animals, and to value the service and assistance they provide us – guide dogs for the visually impaired, seizure and cancer detection, avalanche and marine search and rescue, bomb and drug detection to military canines.

 We have all sat in front of our computers and televisions and watched stories in which animals were brutally tortured and killed and we became sickened and outraged.
-Why don’t our laws reflect our intense anger?
-It takes a growing sentiment of outrage over animal abuse to shake lawmakers into action, to enforce stricter punishment against animal abusers and to prevent the epidemic of abuse from further rising.
+Our laws must reflect our intense anger, and punishment must adequately fit the crime.
+It takes a growing sentiment of outrage over animal abuse to shake lawmakers into action, to enforce stricter punishment against animal abusers, and to prevent the epidemic of abuse from further rising.

 As for the animals that are the source of most of the world’s food supply, is it really too much to ask that these innocent creatures be treated as humanely as possible?
-Just as a society should not accept the killing of a family dog, it should not accept that the animal that provided last night's dinner was electrocuted and dragged to its death because it could not stand.
+Just as a society should not accept the killing of a family dog, it should not accept that the animals that provided last night's dinner were electrocuted and dragged to their deaths in the most callous ways.

 A huge thank you goes out to all the animal advocacy groups and individuals who work tirelessly to bring these issues to the forefront, to help animals live fair and just lives.

-If you witness animal abuse or neglect, an animal in distress, or see a dog or other animal locked in a vehicle, contact your local humane society or local police department immediately.
+If you witness animal abuse or neglect, contact your local humane society or local police department immediately, and first and foremost, help an animal in distress if time is of the essence.

 More by this Author